isomerpages/moe-stmargaretpri/_learning-at-sms/Student Development/2023 MOE Sexuality Education Programme.md

 4.&nbsp; Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click&nbsp;[here](https://go.gov.sg/moe-sexuality-education)&nbsp;for more information on the scope of Sexuality Education in the school curriculum.&nbsp;
+You may click <a href="https://go.gov.sg/moe-sexuality-education" target="_blank">here</a> for more information on the scope of Sexuality Education in the school curriculum.&nbsp;